 On today’s date in 1909, Canada took flight—the first controlled powered flight in the British Empire—when John McCurdy flew the Silver Dart from an icy bay in Baddeck, N.S.

-In 1959, on the 50th anniversary of this first flight, Canada Post issued a five-cent Silver Dart stamp (Scott #383).
+In 1959, on the 50th anniversary of this first flight, Canada’s Post Office Department (known as Canada Post since 1981) issued a five-cent Silver Dart stamp (Scott #383).
 During the Canadian Centenary of Flight in 2009, Canada Post honoured the Canadian aeronautical achievement with another domestic-rate postage stamp (SC #2317).

 Designed in Hammondsport, N.Y., by the Aerial Experiment Association (AEA), a group of flight enthusiasts chosen by Alexander Graham Bell, the Silver Dart was the group’s fourth “aerodrome” (as Bell called the experimental aircraft).
 The Dart’s maiden Canadian flight took place on Feb.
 23, 1909, and was piloted by McCurdy, then a young engineer and AEA member.

 Flying for less than a kilometre at an elevation of no more than nine metres and a speed of 65 km/h, the Silver Dart was the first powered, heavier-than-air machine to take flight in Canada.
-The experiment marked the first controlled powered flight in all the British Empire.
+The experiment marked the British Empire’s first controlled powered flight.